Own-Data-Privateer/hoardy-web/tool/README.md

 See the documentation for the `--root-*` options below for more info and more `--root-*` variants.

-`hoardy-web` loads (indexes) `WRR` files pretty fast, so if you are running from an SSD, you can totally feed it years of `WRR` files and then only export a couple of URLs, and it will take a couple of seconds to finish anyway, since only a couple of files will get `scrub`bed.
+`hoardy-web` loads (indexes) `WRR` files pretty fast, so if you are running from an SSD, you can totally feed it years of `WRR` files and then only mirror a couple of URLs, and it will take a couple of seconds to finish anyway, since only a couple of files will get `scrub`bed.

-There is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `export mirror` all those URLs (and their requisites) too.
+There is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `mirror` all those URLs (and their requisites) too.

-When using `--root-*` options, `--remap-open` works exactly like `wget`'s `--convert-links` in that it will only remap the URLs that are going to be exported and will keep the rest as-is.
+When using `--root-*` options, `--remap-open` works exactly like `wget`'s `--convert-links` in that it will only remap the URLs that are going to be mirrored and will keep the rest as-is.
 Similarly, `--remap-closed` will consider only the URLs reachable from the `--root-*`s in no more that `--depth` jumps as available.

 ### Prioritize some files over others

-By default, files are read, queued, and then exported in the order they are specified on the command line, in lexicographic file system walk order when an argument is a directory.
+By default, files are read, queued, and then mirrored in the order they are specified on the command line, in lexicographic file system walk order when an argument is a directory.
 (See `--paths-*` and `--walk-*` options below if you want to change this.)

-However, the above rule does not apply to page requisites, those are always (with or without `--root-*`, regardless of `--paths-*` and `--walk-*` options) get exported just after their parent `HTML` document gets parsed and before that document gets written to disk.
+However, the above rule does not apply to page requisites, those are always (with or without `--root-*`, regardless of `--paths-*` and `--walk-*` options) get mirrored just after their parent `HTML` document gets parsed and before that document gets written to disk.
-I.e., `export mirror` will produce a new file containing an `HTML` document only after first producing all of its requisites.
+I.e., `mirror` will produce a new file containing an `HTML` document only after first producing all of its requisites.
-I.e., when exporting into an empty directory, if you see `export mirror` generated an `HTML` document, you can be sure that all of its requisites loaded (indexed) by this `export mirror` invocation are rendered too.
+I.e., when mirroring into an empty directory, if you see `mirror` generated an `HTML` document, you can be sure that all of its requisites loaded (indexed) by this `mirror` invocation are rendered too.
-Meaning, you can go ahead and open it in your browser, even if `export mirror` did not finish yet.
+Meaning, you can go ahead and open it in your browser, even if `mirror` did not finish yet.

-Moreover, unlike all other sub-commands `export mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
+Moreover, unlike all other sub-commands `mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
 (All other commands don't, they will just process the same file the second time, the third time, and so on.
 This is by design, other commands are designed to handle potentially enormous file hierarchies in near-constant memory.)

-The combination of all of the above means you can prioritize rendering of some documents over others by specifying them earlier on the command line and then, in a later argument, specifying their containing directory to allow `export mirror` to also see their requisites and documents they link to.
+The combination of all of the above means you can prioritize rendering of some documents over others by specifying them earlier on the command line and then, in a later argument, specifying their containing directory to allow `mirror` to also see their requisites and documents they link to.
 For instance,

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror7 \
   ~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr \
   ~/hoardy-web/latest/archiveofourown.org
 ```

-will export all of `~/hoardy-web/latest/archiveofourown.org`, but the web pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be exported first.
+will mirror all of `~/hoardy-web/latest/archiveofourown.org`, but the web pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be mirrored first.

 This also works with `--root-*` options.
 E.g., the following

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror7 \
   ~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr \
   ~/hoardy-web/latest/archiveofourown.org \
   --root-url-prefix 'https://archiveofourown.org/works/'
 ```

-will export all pages those URLs start with `https://archiveofourown.org/works/` and all their requisites, but the pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be exported first.
+will mirror all pages those URLs start with `https://archiveofourown.org/works/` and all their requisites, but the pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be mirrored first.

 Finally, there is also the `--boring` option, which allows you to load some input `PATH`s without adding them as roots, even when no `--root-*` options are specified.
 E.g., the following

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror8 \
   --boring ~/hoardy-web/latest/i.imgur.com \
   --boring ~/hoardy-web/latest/archiveofourown.org \
   ~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr
 ```

-will load (an index of) everything under `~/hoardy-web/latest/i.imgur.com` and `~/hoardy-web/latest/archiveofourown.org` into memory but will only export the contents of `~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr` files and their requisites.
+will load (an index of) everything under `~/hoardy-web/latest/i.imgur.com` and `~/hoardy-web/latest/archiveofourown.org` into memory but will only mirror the contents of `~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr` files and their requisites.

 When at least one `--root-*` option is specified, using `--boring` is equivalent to simply appending its argument to the end of the positional `PATH`s.

-### Control which URL visits get exported
+### Control which versions (visits) get mirrored

-By default, `hoardy-web export mirror` runs with the implied `--latest` option, which exports the latest available version (visit) to each URL.
+By default, `hoardy-web mirror` runs with the implied `--latest` option, which mirrors the latest available version (visit) to each URL.
 Usually, this is fine, as most modern web-sites use versioned page requisites to improve caching.
 But it can produce broken results sometimes.
-For instance, when two different web pages share an unversioned `CSS` file and one those pages was recently revisited while the other was not, then, with the default `--latest`, only the latter version of the `CSS` file in question will be exported, making the older page broken.
+For instance, when two different web pages share an unversioned `CSS` file and one those pages was recently revisited while the other was not, then, with the default `--latest`, only the latter version of the `CSS` file in question will be mirrored, making the older page broken.

-To fix this, you can run `export mirror` with `--latest-hybrid` option
+To fix this, you can run `mirror` with `--latest-hybrid` option

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror8 \
   --root-url-prefix 'https://en.wikipedia.org/wiki/'
   --latest-hybrid \
   ~/hoardy-web/raw
 ```

-which will export each web page with its date-vise closest available resource requisites.
+which will mirror each web page with its date-vise closest available resource requisites.
-This takes quite a bit of memory, though, since `export mirror` has to index and keep in memory references to all versions of all reqres to produce such hybrid results.
+This takes quite a bit of memory, though, since `mirror` has to index and keep in memory references to all versions of all reqres to produce such hybrid results.

-Similarly, you can also export the `--oldest` available version of each URL:
+Similarly, you can also mirror the `--oldest` available version of each URL:

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror9 \
   --root-url-prefix 'https://archiveofourown.org/works/'
   --oldest \